bcgov/ExchangeLabOps/README.md

 This Repo contains resources the Lab Operations team makes available for Lab Residents who are going on this journey, community members, and those curious about how we run the lab.
 We always welcome feedback!

-If you are OnBoarding to the CSI Lab, please start here: https://trello.com/b/XlAXaWkK/csi-lab-onboarding
+If you are OnBoarding to the Lab, please start here: https://trello.com/b/XlAXaWkK/csi-lab-onboarding

 Contact the lab at CSILab@gov.bc.ca

 For developer specific resources, please see the [DevHub](http://developer.gov.bc.ca)

 ## Features
 The content in this repo does not include code.
-We're offering the artifacts we are continuously improving to support a team's successful journey through the CSI Lab.
+We're offering the artifacts we are continuously improving to support a team's successful journey through the Lab.

 ## Project Status